openHPI/TeachingTeamGuidelines/docs/bestpractices/recommendedcoursecycles/scheduled/lecture.md

 # Lecture

-These are in-depth courses like any lectures available in an University or higher learning institutions.
+These are in-depth courses like any lectures available in a University or higher learning institutions.

 These courses might last up to **6 weeks** with more weightage on theory rather than practical tasks.

-During the course, participants will be given graded assignments at the end of each week and a final examination at the end.
+Participants will be given graded assignments at the end of each week and they have to appear for a final examination after finishing the course.

 These are non-intensive self paced course, however, the graded assignments carry a certain deadline.